sdcampbell/nmap-parser-xml-to-csv/README.md

+### Script for parsing nmap xml output to csv format
-### This script is originate by Didier Stevens and modified by Sumedt Jitpukdebodin
+	This script is originate by Didier Stevens and modified by Sumedt Jitpukdebodin
 ### Version
 - 0.1
 		- Change some display and fix the bug of parser multiple ports and hosts